How to apply for a Canada PR Visa? Know the key eligibility and requirements for the Canada PR process to live in Canada permanently.

 | Status | Permanent resident status | Full citizenship status |

-| Passport | Requires passport from country of origin | Eligible for a Canadian passport |
+| Passport | Requires a passport from the country of origin | Eligible for a Canadian passport |

 | Residency Obligation | Must live in Canada for at least 730 days in 5 years | No residency obligation |